lgmorand/lgmorand.github.io/_posts/2023-03-10-azure-devops-pipeline-decorator-part3.md

 ### Build our linter task

-Technically, we need to create a task which:
+Technically, we need to create a task that:

 - checks if a Dockerfile exists in the source code
 - if any file is found, install dockerfileint